dpaquette/BugTracker.NET/Blog 4.2 - Updating Search.md

     <add key="EnableSearch" value="1"/>
     <add key="SearchServerURI" value="http://localhost:9200"/>

-Finally, we need to move review some code in the application startup.
+Finally, we need to review some code in the application startup.
 Currently, BugTracker re-indexes all bugs every time the application starts.
 This is a very costly operation that will be executed every single time the application pool restarts.
 This could be dozens of times per day depending on the IIS settings.
 Really, the index should only need to be completely re-created once when an ElasticSearch server is initially configured.
 Let's move the re-indexing code to make it an explicit action that is triggered by clicking a button on the admin.aspx page:

         public void ReindexAllBugs(object sender, EventArgs e)
         {